sb8244/serveinsight-frontend/bower_components/satellizer/README.md

 #### `$auth.authenticate(name, [userData])`

 Starts the OAuth 1.0 or the OAuth 2.0 authorization flow by opening a popup window.
+If used client side, [`responseType: "token"`](#authentication-flow) is required in the provider setup to get the actual access token.

 ##### Parameters